datakurre/bfg-gae-buildout/README.txt

 bfg-gae-buildout
 ================

-Buildouts repoze.bfg app onto Google's App Engine.
+Buildouts pyramid app onto Google's App Engine.

 This buildout has been inspired by and isn't possible without: